Local Experts Dish on the Top Trends of 2016

 Once your cake is designed, you need to be sure the taste is top notch.
 This year’s trendiest flavor for all sweets is Nutella.
 “Nutella buttercream has been my most popular flavor this year,” says Wheeler.
 “Adding the chocolate hazelnut to almost any flavor gives it that extra wow when biting into it.”
 You can add Nutella to your wedding in many ways, like a crepe station, Nutella s’mores bars, Nutella-stuffed churros, or Nutella-filled macarons.
 Anyone else drooling yet?

-“As crazy as it might sound, simple is the new trend,” says Rush Darwish, president of Rush Productions Photography & Video.
+Simple and Cinematic “As crazy as it might sound, simple is the new trend,” says Rush Darwish, president of Rush Productions Photography & Video.
 “Couples are looking for great candid-style photography and videography, and are staying away from the stressful ‘Let’s go to ten locations before the reception’ type of situations.”
 Darwish believes his couples are much more apt to just have fun instead of getting caught up in pictures and missing their whole event.

 When it comes to taking photos, select one or two locations that have the perfect setting for your personalities.
 Darwish says his company is seeing a big spike in urban-style photography.
 “This style is the alternative to your typical shots by the Chicago skyline or river.”
 One of his favorite spots to feature in this type of photography is in the Pilsen area.
 It’s “a great location with colored bricks, incredible graffiti-style artwork, and a rustic train.”